ibauk/smdox/smchecklist.md

 If percentage penalties are to be used then the flag *usePercentPenalty* must be set to "true" and *valPercentPenalty* has the percentage to be applied.

 #### autoFinisher
 If a definite check-in process is used, this flag must be set to "false".
+Setting this flag false means that hugely wrong odo readings will result in very high mileage recording.

 ---
 ScoreMaster v3.3.5 | Revised 2025-04-30